karttur/reprap/_posts/2019/2019-12-16-reprap-slic3r-config-assist.markdown

 ### Configuration assistant

 When you start <span class='app'>Slic3r</span> for the first time, you should get to the _Configuraton Assistant_.
 The first page is the welcome page and in total there are eight pages to fill in.
+The paged below illustrate the default settings as of January 2021.
+For my German RepRap PRotos V2 vid a nozzle for 3 (2.95) mm filament, the default settings work OK.

 <figure>
 <img src="../../images/slic2r-config-01.png">